 Spring Security maintains a filter chain internally where each of the filters has a particular responsibility and filters are added or removed from the configuration depending on which services are required.

 When we define several security configuration classes, each of those classes adds a filter chain, and the first one that matches is executed.
-The @Order annotation can be used to influence the order of the filter chains to make sure that the right one is executed first.
+The @Order

-At the end of the filter chain is the FilterSecurityInterceptor that checks if the requested resource requires authentication and if the one that is set conforms to the requested roles.
+that checks if the requested resource requires authentication and if the one that is set conforms to the requested roles.

-Since we have specified the order value as 1 which is the highest precedence for the TestSecurityConfig class, it will add a security filter first.
-Then the WebSecurityConfig security filter will be added.
+security filter will be added.
 Hence, when a request comes in, the first security filter matching the supplied URL which is our TestSecurityConfig will get executed.
 Thus, it allows all the requests without authentication.

 Unit Testing Order Controller

-OrderController exposes an HTTP POST endpoint that requires authentication.
+exposes an HTTP POST endpoint that requires authentication.
 So, in order to disable the authentication and test the endpoint, we are gonna create a test class and annotate it with @SpringBootTest(classes = TestSecurityConfig.class)

 OrderControllerTest.java